deNBI/cloud-user-docs/wiki/admin/juju_jenkins.md

 - The first file describes the construction of the juju model

-- This model.yaml file creates 1 jenkins machine and 1 haproxy machine.
+- This model.yaml file creates 1 jenkins machine with docker installed and 1 haproxy machine.

 - It also configures ssl termination with the files `ssl.key` and `ssl.crt`.